soroushkavousi/fireplace-api/README.md

 Option 2: Running queries directly

-You can easily run queries directly by copying the file content .
+You can easily run queries directly by copying the file content.

 <br/>